aliyun/terraform-provider-alicloud/website/docs/r/privatelink_vpc_endpoint.html.markdown

 The following attributes are exported:
 * `id` - The ID of the resource supplied above.
 * `bandwidth` - The bandwidth of the endpoint connection.
 1024 to 10240.
-Unit: Mbit/s.Note: The bandwidth of an endpoint connection is in the range of 100 to 10,240 Mbit/s.
+Unit: Mbit/s.
+Note: The bandwidth of an endpoint connection is in the range of 100 to 10,240 Mbit/s.
 The default bandwidth is 1,024 Mbit/s.
 When the endpoint is connected to the endpoint service, the default bandwidth is the minimum bandwidth.
 In this case, the connection bandwidth range is 1,024 to 10,240 Mbit/s.
 * `connection_status` - The state of the endpoint connection.
 * `create_time` - The time when the endpoint was created.
 * `endpoint_business_status` - The service state of the endpoint.